Security upgrade · 2026

 - Network-level adversary: ISPs, Wi-Fi snoops, and state-level passive observers

-see only TLS-wrapped ciphertext.
-Even the relay server cannot decrypt it.
+see only encrypted Noise streams.
+Even the libp2p relay node cannot decrypt it.

 - Compromised relay node: a malicious mesh peer can drop or delay envelopes but